 Atithi Tum Kab Jaaoge?
-Review
+Hindi Movie

 Be Ajay Devgan's guest.
 So many films about the guest as an intruder.
 But this one takes the creak.
 And yes we do mean creak.
 The plot sets out to portray the 'bin bulaye mehmaan', or uninvited guest, as a pest rather than a guest and finally spends agonizing playing time portraying him as a messiah in a dhoti.

 Trust Paresh Rawal to get into the skin of his character.
 From first frame to the last, Paresh has a blast.
 He doesn't let go of a single moment of joy in embracing the role of the unwanted guest in Mumbai's very hectic self-absorbed nuclear family where, as Devgan says in his heated summing-up homily, even parents are not welcome after the first few days.

 So how welcome is this film about an unwelcome guest?
 "Atithee Tum Kab Jaoge" has its entertaining moments.
 But it's essentially a one-episode sitcom.
 And you wonder how far writer-director Ashwin Dheer will stretch this version of Hrishikesh Mukherjee's "Bawarchi" about the quirky and persistent stranger who changes a family's way of looking at life?